 Sesame oil benefits

-Sesame oil benefits include excellent monounsaturated essential fatty acids including linolenic.
+Sesame oil benefits include excellent monounsaturated essential fats like linolenic acid; an omega-3.

-As always, we think rather of whole foods rather than pure, refined oils which tend to go rancid and acquire an unpleasant flavour.
+As always we think rather of whole foods rather than pure, refined oils which tend to go rancid and acquire an unpleasant flavour.
 However, it is rich in anti-oxidants and thus more stable than other extracted vegetable fatty acids.
-Nevertheless, once opened it should be kept in a cool, dark cupboard or, better still, in the fridge.
+Nevertheless, once opened it should be kept in a cool, dark cupboard or better still in the fridge; and the bottle finished with a week or two.

-It is very simple; spread the raw seeds on a baking tray, and place them under the grill until they take on a golden colour, and you can smell them.
-Stir them as they tend to burn, as you can see.
+It is very simple; spread the raw seeds on a baking tray and place them under the grill until they take on a golden colour; and you can smell them.
+Stir them as they tend to burn, as you can see in the photo above.

 Sesame oil benefits

-Sesame oil benefits add so much lovely flavour for your food.
+Sesame oil benefits add so much lovely flavour to your food.

 Roasted sesame seeds